-The tunas are usually caught in the Mediterranean and distributed from Port Vendres, another small fishing village next to Collioure.
-That’s why seafood isn’t so expansive, though the quality is very good.
-A seafood starter we tried cost only 15 Euro.
+The tunas are usually caught in the Mediterranean and distributed from Port Vendres.
+Our seafood starter cost only 15 Euro.
 All main courses are mainly seafood as well.
 The waiter who served us spoke standard English.
 He looked like a university student.
 We did not order any drinks, but he kept serving us free ice-cold table water.
 Regardless its premium location, the quality of the food and the value for the money is high.

-It is worth to mention that a typical Catalan specialty is the anchovies.
-Anchovies are made in traditional and artisan style.
+It is worth to mention that a typical Catalan specialty is the anchovies made in traditional and artisan style.
 You can join a tour to learn how the workers make the anchovies and then to taste it when they are prepared.
-Please visit the local tourist information centre for the detail updated information.
+Please visit the local tourist information centre for the updated information.

 Notre-Dame-des-Anges and its bell tower

-The left side of the restaurant is a lighthouse, which was converted into the church, Notre-Dame-des-Anges (the Church of Our Lady of the Angels).
-It has a rich and exceptional interior design, especially the high altar, designed by the Catalan artist Joseph Sunyer, carved wood and covered with sheet gold.
-The bell tower served as a beacon, then as a prison.
+The left side of the restaurant Le Copacabana is a lighthouse, which was converted into the church, Notre-Dame-des-Anges (the Church of Our Lady of the Angels).
+It has a rich and exceptional interior design, especially the high altar designed by the Catalan artist Joseph Sunyer, carved wood, and covered with sheet gold.
+The bell tower served as a beacon, but then as a prison.
 It was connected to the church in 1693 and thus became its bell tower.
-In 1810, the dome rose to give it its present appearance.

 The Royal Castle and the old mill